Last updated: 2025-08-20

 Rmd | 85adf3f | Peter Carbonetto | 2025-06-04 | wflow_publish("lps.Rmd") |

-Here we will revisit the LPS data set that we analyzed using a topic model in the Takahama et al Nat Immunol paper.
-(LPS = lipopolysaccharide).
+Here we will revisit the LPS data set that we analyzed using a topic model in the Takahama et al Nat Immunol paper (LPS = lipopolysaccharide).
+I believe some interesting insights can be gained by examining this data set more deeply.

 Load packages used to process the data, perform the analyses, and create the plots.